1. Master Your Breath Support

 8. Learn from the Low Brass Community

 Improvement accelerates when you collaborate with other players.
-Join local or online groups to share insights.
+Join local or online groups to share insights, ask questions, and get feedback.
+The low brass community is famously welcoming and supportive; take advantage of this network to accelerate your growth.

 Sectional Rehearsals